 After crossing the Lennard River you’ll squeeze between the Napier Range as you drive north-east.
 This is the same range that forms Windjana Gorge.
 As you approach Napier Range, an uncanny likeness to Queen Victoria emerges from the rocky cliffs.
 Must be the nose…

-Silent Grove campground was excellent, very quiet and peaceful – and had flushing toilets and hot showers (as did Windjana Campground).
+Dulundi campground was excellent, very quiet and peaceful – and had flushing toilets and hot showers (as did Windjana Campground).
 The drinking water was beautiful, fed directly from a natural spring.

 Ben & Anna set up their swags side by side under a tree.
 The kids were fascinated by Anna’s Akubra hat.
 It had blood spatters all over it from de-horning cattle at the cattle station she worked on!

-Nature’s Skincare In A Red Rock Gorge
+Nature’s Skincare in a Red Rock Gorge

 It’s hard to describe the beauty of this place.
 You swim in pristine waters with those natural oils we talked about earlier.
 Float around on your back and take in the deep red rock walls that seem to envelope you.